 The international efforts to build up the central government are reflected in the Afghan budget process.
 The Afghan government controls its own funds as well as those of directly supplied donor funds.
 The Afghan budget year follows the solar year, which begins on March 21 of each year, which also corresponds to the Persian New Year ("Nowruz").
-In early February 2011, the National Assembly adopted a 2011 national budget in-line with its responsibilities.
+In early February 2011, the National Assembly adopted a 2011 national budget (March 2011-March 2012) in line with its responsibilities.
+However, the lack of a quorum in the Assembly in mid- to late-2011 has slowed consideration of a budget for 2012 (March 2012-March 2013).

-According to observers, the Afghan budget is a "unitary" system.
+The Afghan budget is a "unitary" (centralized) system.
 Once a budget is adopted by the full National Assembly (first the upper house and then the lower house, and then signed by Karzai), the funds are allocated to central government ministries and other central government entities.
-Elected provincial councils, appointed provincial governors, and district governors do not control their own budgets, although they approve the disbursement of funds by the central entities.
+Elected provincial councils, appointed provincial governors, and district governors formulate their local budget requirements and therefore shape the national budget process, but the localities do not control their own budgets.
+They do approve the disbursement of funds by the central entities.
 There are accounting offices, called mustofiats, in each of Afghanistan's 34 provinces, that carry out those disbursements.
 All revenue is collected by central government entities which, according to experts, contributes to the widespread observation that local officials sometimes seek to retain or divert locally collected revenues.
+A U.N. report of June 23, 2011, says the government is initiating a pilot program to disburse more funds to the provinces than was the case previously.